 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-- How should vendors utilize an appropriate channel mix that plays to their strengths while leveraging knowledge of how their customers prefer to buy?
+- How should infrastructure vendors utilize an appropriate channel mix that plays to their strengths while leveraging knowledge of how their customers prefer to buy?